 Whats the big deal about interracial relationships?

-I first saw this clip from Precious and later on, I found out from Mintea that the clip was directed by Yasmin Ahmad – an acclaimed film director.
+I first saw this clip from Hillary and later on, I found out from Mintea that the clip was directed by Yasmin Ahmad – an acclaimed film director.
 She also told me that Yasmin Ahmad directed the Petronas ads that never fails to make me feel so sappy in the end.

 Seeing how easygoing their innocent love for each other made me ponder if we as adults putting in too much emphasis on race?